 This westward breeding expansion is accompanied by an increase of Pallid Harriers using the western flyway (via the Strait of Gibraltar) to their wintering areas in sub-Saharan Africa.
 In this regard, the number of records has been steadily increasing in France and Spain since 2004 (see the review by Ollé et al. 2015).

 In Morocco, where birding effort is lower, there have been 64 records of Pallid Harrier (until April 2018, see the review by Bergier & Thévenot 2018).
 Here, the species has been observed mainly during spring migration, with only a few observations in autumn and almost absent in winter.
-Two birds observed in the southern Morocco in early February (one near Tantan on 2 Feb.
+Two birds observed in southern Morocco in early February (one near Tantan on 2 Feb.
 1992, and the other at Massa on 9 Feb.
 2011) may have been wintering birds or early spring migrants (cited in Bergier & Thévenot 2018).
-However, until this season, there has been no proof of Pallid Harrier wintering in Morocco.
+However, until this season, there has been no proof of wintering in Morocco.